1kits(10Vials)

 Inhibition of hepatic gluconeogenesis:

-Semaglutide inhibits the hepatic gluconeogenesis process.
+Semaglutid inhibits the hepatic gluconeogenesis process.
 Gluconeogenesis is the pathway by which the liver produces glucose during fasting or starvation states, maintaining blood glucose stability when blood glucose levels are low.
 However, in pathological conditions such as diabetes, gluconeogenesis may become overly active, leading to elevated blood glucose levels.
-Semaglutide acts on relevant signaling pathways to reduce the expression or activity of key gluconeogenesis enzymes, thereby decreasing hepatic glucose production and aiding in blood glucose control[1].
+Semaglutid acts on relevant signaling pathways to reduce the expression or activity of key gluconeogenesis enzymes, thereby decreasing hepatic glucose production and aiding in blood glucose control[1].

 Effects on energy metabolism and appetite:

-Potential mechanisms of action on the cardiovascular system: Semaglutide may exert beneficial effects on the cardiovascular system through multiple mechanisms.
+Potential mechanisms of action on the cardiovascular system: Semaglutid may exert beneficial effects on the cardiovascular system through multiple mechanisms.
 On one hand, it can lower blood glucose and body weight, thereby mitigating the damage caused by metabolic disorders to the cardiovascular system.
-On the other hand, Semaglutide may directly act on cardiovascular tissues, such as by improving vascular endothelial function, reducing inflammatory responses and oxidative stress, stabilizing atherosclerotic plaques, and lowering the risk of cardiovascular diseases.
-Cigrovski's research shows that Semaglutide can improve the function of vascular endothelial cells in secreting nitric oxide, enhance vasodilation, and protect the cardiovascular system[5].
+On the other hand, Semaglutid may directly act on cardiovascular tissues, such as by improving vascular endothelial function, reducing inflammatory responses and oxidative stress, stabilizing atherosclerotic plaques, and lowering the risk of cardiovascular diseases.
+Cigrovski's research shows that Semaglutid can improve the function of vascular endothelial cells in secreting nitric oxide, enhance vasodilation, and protect the cardiovascular system[5].

 Direct effects on cardiac function:

-Recent studies have found that acute exposure to Semaglutide can induce a dose-dependent strong positive inotropic effect on human atrial trabeculae without increasing the tendency for arrhythmias.
+Recent studies have found that acute exposure to Semaglutid can induce a dose-dependent strong positive inotropic effect on human atrial trabeculae without increasing the tendency for arrhythmias.
 This effect may stem from increased sarcoplasmic reticulum Ca2+ reuptake, improving atrial function, and holds positive implications for symptom relief in heart failure patients.
-In related experiments, atrial trabeculae exposed to Semaglutide exhibited significantly enhanced contractile force without an increase in arrhythmias [6].
+In related experiments, atrial trabeculae exposed to Semaglutid exhibited significantly enhanced contractile force without an increase in arrhythmias [6].

-What are the applications of Semaglutide?
+What are the applications of Semaglutid?

 For type 2 diabetes:

-Semaglutide is used to treat type 2 diabetes.
+Semaglutid is used to treat type 2 diabetes.
 Whether administered orally or via subcutaneous injection, it effectively lowers hemoglobin A1c (HbA1c) levels[1].

 For obesity treatment:

-Semaglutide demonstrates significant efficacy in obesity treatment.
+Semaglutid demonstrates significant efficacy in obesity treatment.
 Clinical trials indicate that obese patients treated with semaglutide experience significant weight loss, accompanied by reduced waist circumference, improved blood pressure parameters, lowered HbA1c levels, and improved lipid profiles (e.g., reduced total cholesterol, low-density lipoprotein cholesterol, and triglycerides, and increased high-density lipoprotein cholesterol).
 Its weight loss effects are superior to those of placebos and other weight loss medications, meeting the standards set by the EMA and FDA for weight loss medications, and providing a new treatment option for obese patients [1,2].

 Reduced risk of cardiovascular disease: